Carnagion/dissertation/interim/interim.typ

 == Branch-and-bound

-// TODO: Tweak as this is taken from Wikipedia Branch-and-bound is a method for solving optimisation problems by breaking them down into smaller sub-problems and using a _bounding_ function to eliminate those sub-problems that cannot possibly contain a more optimal solution than the best known optimal one found so far.
+Branch-and-bound is a method for solving optimisation problems by breaking them down into smaller sub-problems and using a _bounding_ function to eliminate those sub-problems that cannot possibly contain a more optimal solution than the best known optimal one found so far.

 // TODO: Review this entire section